Elena Pogrebizhskaya: Journalism

 In the middle of the 1990s, Elena Pogrebizhskaya worked as news reporter at a national Russian TV station Channel 1.
 Pogrebizhskaya covered events in the Kremlin and interviewed President Boris Eltsin.
 When war broke out in the Balkans, Pogrebizhskaya and her news crew were present on both sides of the conflict, in Albania and in Serbia.
 Pogrebizhskaya reported on the war in Chechnya, including from refugee camps.
-After Putin became President, Pogrebizhskaya left the news field because she decided that that work became too muddied.
+After Putin became president, Pogrebizhskaya left the news field because she decided that that work became too muddied.

 Musical career

 In 2001, Pogrebizhskaya decided to pursue musical career.
 Her rock group Butch recorded 4 albums, selling one hundred thousand discs.
-She confessed that her decision to become a rock-musician grew from a desire to be in a spotlight and receive public attention.
+She said that her decision to become a rock-musician grew from a desire to be in a spotlight and receive public attention.
 Eventually, she felt that she didn’t use her intellectual abilities in a musical career and decided to move on.